All Products

 mcfed.mapreduce.output.fileoutputformat.compress

-Add this property to write TEXTFILE data files to OSS in a compressed format.
+Add this property when you need to write a TEXTFILE data file to OSS in a compressed format.

 TEXTFILE compression property.
-Set this parameter to True to allow MaxCompute to write TEXTFILE data files to OSS in a compressed format.
+Set this parameter to True to allow MaxCompute to write a TEXTFILE data file to OSS in a compressed format.
 Otherwise, the data is not compressed.

 • True